 Individuals 18+ who live in Haldimand County

-Small businesses based in Haldimand County (new or existing, up to 10 full time year-round employees)
+Small businesses based in Haldimand County (new or existing with up to 10 full time year-round employees)

-Small non-profit organizations and community groups (up to 10 full time year-round employees)
+Small non-profit organizations and community groups (new or existing with up to 10 full time year-round employees)

 Note: - Interested entrepreneurs, small businesses or non-profit organizations from outside Haldimand County are encouraged to partner/collaborate with one that is eligible based in Haldimand County (i.e. who would be the lead applicant). - Past Haldimand County “Spark” winners are not eligible.